-The natural resource trustees that manage or control the natural resources and their services affected by the DEV CCS Spill are the United States Department of the Interior (DOI) represented by the United States Fish and Wildlife Service (USFWS) and the National Park Service (NPS); the District of Columbia represented by the Department of Energy and Environment (DOEE), and the Commonwealth of Virginia, acting through the Virginia Department of Environmental Quality (VDEQ) (collectively referred to as "Trustees").
+The natural resource trustees that manage or control the natural resources and their services affected by the DEV CCS Spill are the United States Department of the Interior (DOI) represented by the United States Fish and Wildlife Service (USFWS) and the National Park Service (NPS); the District of Columbia represented by the Department of Energy and Environment (DOEE), and the Commonwealth of Virginia, acting through the Secretary of Natural Resources and the Virginia Department of Environmental Quality (VDEQ) (collectively referred to as "Trustees").
 Each of these agencies is a designated Natural Resource Trustee pursuant to the OPA (33 U.S.C. § 2706), and the National Oil and Hazardous Substances Pollution Contingency Plan (40 C.F.R. §§ 300.600 and 300.605).
 As a designated Trustee, each agency is authorized to act on behalf of the public to assess and recover natural resource damages and to develop and implement actions to restore natural resources and resource services injured or lost as the result of a discharge of oil.

-This Draft DARP was prepared jointly by the Trustees in accordance with the OPA (33 U.S.C. § 2701, et seq.), the OPA NRDAR regulations (15 C.F.R.
+This DARP/ECA was prepared jointly by the Trustees in accordance with the OPA (33 U.S.C. § 2701, et seq.), the OPA NRDAR regulations (15 C.F.R.
 Part 990), and the System Unit Resource Protection Act (SURPA) (54 U.S.C. §§ 100721-100725).
-Consistent with federal law, the DOI is continuing to evaluate the preferred alternative for compliance with other applicable laws.
-Once finalized, these environmental compliance analyses will be included as appendices to the Final DARP/Environmental Compliance Analysis for the DEV CCS Spill.
+Consistent with federal law, the DOI evaluated the preferred alternative for compliance with other applicable laws; the analyses are included as Appendix A, "Categorical Exclusion Form".
 For the DEV CCS Spill, other applicable laws and regulations include: